It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 Getting the timing right.

-It’s important to know when to start your tomato seeds, in order to plant them out at the best time and get the best harvest.
+It’s important to know when to start your tomato seeds so the seedlings are ready to be planted out at the right time.

 The best time to transplant these summer veggies is a couple of weeks after your average last frost date.